Micrologist/LiveSplit.SolarAsh/README.md

 - `/Game/Maps/Cutscenes/Opening_Master` - Opening Cutscene
 - `/Game/Maps/UltraVoid/UltraVoid` - Game World

+#### `newestSaveFlag`
+In order to track game progression we read from `TArray<struct FName> SaveFlags`, located at offset `0x38` in `struct FSolarSaveData WorkingSaveData`.
+(`WorkingSaveData` is found at offset `0x1C8` in `class USolarInstance`)
+`TArray`s consist of a pointer to the start of the Array, as well as an `int` for the number items stored in the array.

+We track the pointer as `saveFlagPtr` and the amount of items as `saveFlagCount`.
+In order to save resources we don't actually parse the whole array but only look at the last (and newest) item of the array.
+Since the array contains `FName`s we need to lookup the actual string representation of each `FName` in the `FNamePool` using the function `vars.GetNameFromFName`.
+(Thanks to LongerWarrior for this function)

+The resulting string gets stored as `newestSaveFlag`.

 ### Load Removal
 The game is considered to be loading whenever the `GameStatus` is neither `ESolarGameModeStatus__Gameplay` nor `ESolarGameModeStatus__Cutscene`.
 ```c#